 Hello!

-I’m Chris — someone with a lot of random interests (jiu-jitsu, chess, languages, snowboarding), but the one constant through every phase of my life has been books.
+I’m Chris — someone with a lot of random interests (jiu-jitsu, chess, languages, snowboarding).
+I also love to travel, and most of the photos on this site are ones I’ve taken along the way.
+But the one constant through every phase of my life has been books.

 I never had a video game console growing up (and still thank my parents for that).
 So when I wasn’t outside with my siblings, I was reading.